Norwich Terrier vs Nova Scotia Duck Tolling Retriever: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Norwich Terrier and Nova Scotia Duck Tolling Retriever diverge most clearly.
-Norwich Terrier brings a affectionate, alert, curious energy to the household, compared to Nova Scotia Duck Tolling Retriever's intelligent, alert, outgoing disposition.
+Norwich Terrier brings an affectionate, alert, curious energy to the household, compared to Nova Scotia Duck Tolling Retriever's intelligent, alert, outgoing disposition.
 These differences shape every daily interaction.
 In daily life, this means Norwich Terrier owners typically experience a dog that leans toward affectionate behavior, while Nova Scotia Duck Tolling Retriever owners find their dog more inclined toward intelligent tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Pick based on personality and lifestyle fit, not on an imagined ranking of the two temperaments.

 Best for Families with Children